SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 #### Making Steps

 1. Wrap band around tracker position.
-2. Cut band slightly longer than needed to wrap around.
+2. Cut the band slightly longer than needed to wrap fully around the tracker.
 3. Put case and buckles on band.

 #### Required Components